silverlogic/baseapp-backend/baseapp-message-templates/README.md

-# BaseApp E-mail Templates - Django
+# BaseApp Message Templates - Django

 This app provides the integration of custom e-mail and sms template configuration with The SilverLogic's [BaseApp](https://bitbucket.org/silverlogic/baseapp-django-v2).